-Owning a dog who is shy or fearful can make it difficult to go to new places or experience new things together.
+Raising a dog who is shy or fearful can make it difficult to go to new places or experience new things together.
 But worry not.
-With a little help, you can help boost your dog’s confidence and to (hopefully!) make new experiences less daunting.
+Building confidence in dogs takes some work, but it can make new experiences less daunting.

-Before you work on boosting your dog’s confidence, first determine if he is shy or fearful by looking at his body language, says Dr. Patrick Melese, a board-certified veterinary behaviorist at Veterinary Behavior Consultants in San Diego, California.
+So how do you build confidence in a dog?
+First, determine if they are shy or fearful by looking at your dog’s body language, says Dr. Patrick Melese, a board-certified veterinary behaviorist at Veterinary Behavior Consultants in San Diego, California.

 “It’s most obvious when a dog is showing body signals of fear: tucked tail, ears back, avoidance, shaking, trying to hide, things that most people clearly would recognize as an avoidance and a fear behavior,” says Melese.